 The high-level design section provides a more concrete view at how the architecture shall be implemented.
 It specifies which vendors or services shall be utilized to create the different components of the Local Interface, and how they shall communicate with one to another.
-Some of these components are part of the State Hub architecture and shall be reused, while others are new and needs development.
+Some of these components are part of the State Hub architecture (blue) and shall be reused, while others are exclusive to the Local Interface (green).
+Only the Local Interface modules (green) will be described in detail here.
+For additional information regarding State Hub modules, refer to the Deliverable 204-State Hub High-Level Design Document, section 4.